insanj/sesame/README.md

 ```
 Julian Weiss
-julian@openmessage.io
 github.com/@insanj
  ```

  ## License

- (c) 2019 copyright Julian Weiss.
-Made using private resources and no OpenMessage technology or property.
+(c) 2019 Copyright Julian Weiss.
+This product has no affiliation with OpenMessage and was made using private resources and no OpenMessage technology or property.